AA Step 9 today, which makes direct amends to such people wherever possible except when to do so, would injure them or others.

 Now, it’s an anonymous program.
-However, it’s anonymous for everyone else in it.
+However, it’s anonymous with everyone else in it.
 That means I don’t talk about the other people I go to AA with.
 However, I have a duty to carry the message and be honest in my own life.

 You can make amends completely in your heart.
 You can write out a letter to the person and then just put it away or burn it.
-You can make the amends completely to them without actually bothering or contacting them.
+You can make the amends completely to them without bothering or contacting them.

-On an energetic level, it does make a difference and you’ll be surprised when you do this, for example, if you have someone you really hurt and you really want to make it amends but you know they don’t want to hear from you, especially if something like a restraining orders in place then you can write it all out.
+On an energetic level, it does make a difference and you’ll be surprised when you do this, for example, if you have someone you really hurt and you really want to make amends but you know they don’t want to hear from you, especially if something like a restraining order in place then you can write it all out.

 You can write it down.
 Write the letter that you would send them and you can put it away and send them when the restraining order is taken away and they want to hear from me or whatever it is.

 You can do everything except contact them.
 You can talk your way through whatever it is you’d like to say to them.
-You could do it with your sponsor or another person.
+You can do it with your sponsor or another person.
 You could pretend that they were that person.

 Syed: Is it good to make a list of people you need to make amends with?